TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaCofactors.md

 We omit the proof, which is rather long and technical.

-The following example illustrates the rule for the determinant of an arbitrary $3 \times 3$ matrix.
+The following example illustrates the rule for the determinant of an arbitrary $3 \times 3$-matrix.

 ::::::{prf:example}
 :label: Ex:DetCofactors:3x3det